Reciting a Brief Prayer at the Wailing Wall in Jerusalem | Israel

 Located inside Old Jerusalem (a UNESCO World Heritage Site), it was first built in 19 BCE and measures 1,601 feet in length and 62 feet in height.
 The first seven layers of the Western Wall were made from meleke limestone, and dates back to the reign of Herod the Great—thus making it the same set of stones Jesus laid eyes during his time.

-Marky Ramone Go at the Wailing Wall in Jerusalem
+Marky Ramone Go at the Western Wall

 Saying my prayers